twaentysix/activepieces-piecesdevelopment/packages/pieces/datocms/README.md

-# pieces-datocms
+# pieces-contentful

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build pieces-datocms` to build the library.
+Run `nx build pieces-contentful` to build the library.